databricks/spark-redshift/tutorial/README.md

 }
 ```

-We need the following set of user provided parameters to communicate with AWS in general and Redshift in particular -
+We need the following set of user provided parameters to communicate with Redshift and other AWS services:

-- **AWS Access Key and AWS Secret Access Key** - This key pair will be used to communicate with AWS services.
-This information is passed by the AWS Client libraries in every interaction with AWS.
+- **AWS Access Key and AWS Secret Access Key**: This key pair will be used to communicate with AWS services.
+This information is passed by the AWS client libraries in every interaction with AWS.
-- **Redshift Database Name** - When you provision the Redshift service you have to provide a name for your database.
+- **Redshift Database Name**: When you provision the Redshift service you have to provide a name for your database.
 This is similar to a schema in Oracle.
-The name of our Redshift database was `sparkredshift`
+In this tutorial, the name of our Redshift database was `sparkredshift`.
-- **Redshift UserId/Password combination** - You will need to provide this information when the Redshift service is provisioned.
+- **Redshift UserId/Password combination**: You will need to provide this information when the Redshift service is provisioned.
-- **Redshift URL** - You will need to obtain this from your Redshift Console.
+- **Redshift URL**: You will need to obtain this from your Redshift Console.
 A sample Redshift URL is `swredshift.czac2vcs84ci.us-east-1.redshift.amazonaws.com:5439`

-Your Redshift console will provide the JDBC URL to use.
-It follows the pattern
+The Redshift console will provide the JDBC URL to use; it follows the pattern

 ```
 jdbc:redshift://$redshifturl/$redshiftDBName?user=$redshiftUserId&password=$redshiftPassword